-In March 2005, we filed a registration statement relating to an offer to exchange our \$575 million aggregate principal amount of 3.75% convertible senior notes due 2023 for a new series of 3.75% convertible senior notes due 2023.
-This registration statement was declared effective by the SEC on July 19, 2005 at which time we commenced the exchange offer.
-The exchange offer expires on August 17, 2005.
-We commenced the exchange offer in response to the guidance set forth in Emerging Issues Task Force Issue No. 04-8, "The Effect of Contingently Convertible Instruments on Diluted Earnings Per Share."
-Under that guidance, because the terms of the new notes provide for settlement of the principal amount on conversion in cash rather than our common stock, exchanging new notes for old notes will allow us to exclude the portion of the conversion value of the new notes attributable to their principal amount from our computation of diluted earnings per share from continuing operations.
+In August 2005, we accepted for exchange approximately \$572 million aggregate principal amount of our 3.75% convertible senior notes due 2023 (Old Notes) for an equal amount of our new 3.75% convertible senior notes due 2023 (New Notes).
+Old Notes of approximately \$3 million remain outstanding.
+We commenced the exchange offer in response to the guidance set forth in Emerging Issues Task Force (EITF) Issue No. 04-8, "Accounting Issues Related to Certain Features of Contingently Convertible Debt and the Effect on Diluted Earnings Per Share" (EITF 04-8).
+Under that guidance, because settlement of the principal portion of the New Notes will allow us to exclude the portion of the conversion value of the New Notes attributable to their principal amount from our computation of diluted earnings per share from continuing operations.